open-policy-agent/opa-idea-plugin/docs/devel/sdk/create_rego_file.md

 # Create rego file
 ## Description
-This action allows creation of a new `rego file` from a template.
+This action allows the creation of a new `rego file` from a template.

 See action usage [here](../../user/features/create_rego_file.md)